mdn/browser-compat-data/docs/testing.md

 ## Statistics

 To see how changes will affect the statistics of real, true, and null values, you can run `npm run stats`.
 This generates a Markdown-formatted table of the percentages of real, true, and null values for the eight primary browsers that browser-compat-data is focusing on.
+The script also takes an optional argument regarding a specific folder (such as `api` or `javascript`), which will print statistics result for only that folder.

 * _Real_ values are values of which are either `false` or a version number, as defined in [#3555](https://github.com/mdn/browser-compat-data/issues/3555).